 A hysterectomy is usually recommended once less invasive treatments, such as medications and lifestyle changes, fail to resolve certain pelvic symptoms.
 Issues that may require you to undergo a hysterectomy include:

 The Da Vinci robotic surgery system allows the doctor to then control tiny robotic instruments from a console in the operating room.
-The doctors are in control of the surgery at all times, but the robotic assistance and specialized instruments allow for greater precision.
+The providers are in control of the surgery at all times, but the robotic assistance and specialized instruments allow for greater precision.

-For a vaginal hysterectomy, the doctors use a laparoscope as well to view the uterus.
+For a vaginal hysterectomy, the providers use a laparoscope as well to view the uterus.
 It’s inserted through an incision made through the vagina.
 Instruments are also inserted through this incision to perform the procedure.

 To learn about the advanced surgical techniques for hysterectomy used at Comprehensive Women’s Health, call one of the offices, or book an appointment online.